ColtBry/ChicagoBusTracker/README.md

 Set the refresh tab to 'Periodically' and a low refresh rate.
 Make sure the checkbox next to the Network Link is check then run 'tracker.py'.

-It's updating once every 30 seconds to keep from spamming their servers.
+It updates once every 30 seconds to keep from spamming their servers.

 ![Map with buses](http://i.imgur.com/3LBFRA4.jpg)